savitagup/901NodeIntro-1/Labs/Ch03-npm/1-npm-local/README.md

 ## Steps

-1. In your \WIP directory, create the directory structure \WIP\Ch03\npm-local
+1. In your \WIP directory, create the directory structure \WIP\Ch03\1npm-local

-1. Create a file called `inputs.js`

-1. Within \WIP create a subdirectory called \npm-practice

-1. Open a command prompt (VSCode integrated terminal) and issue this command:
+1. Open a command prompt at that location (VSCode integrated terminal) and issue this command:
 `npm init`

 1. Go through the wizard to create a package.json.
 Call the project `timeexample` and accept given defaults.
 You can supply whatever info that you like.
 This is more for you to practice and see the outcome of the wizard.